Zero-zer0/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

     I added an `_OSI`  determination to meet the needs of dual boot with Windows/Linux by OpenCore though it's not recommended.

     2. Trackpad doesn't work and a USB mouse is needed when installing.
 * If you have an NVMe ssd and want to have a better battery life, have a try on NVMeFix.kext.

+* Added `SSDT-TPD0.dsl` for touchpad GPIO interrupt mode, in case of you don't want dirty `SSDT-XOSI`.

 ------
 ## Something related to `ACPI Errors`